AhmedKhalilAlsayed/POV/README.md

 # Introduction
 POV clock is the project's name, the theory of my project is [Persistance Of Vision](https://en.wikipedia.org/wiki/Persistence_of_vision) and due to very speed rotation, we can show any shape after full speed.

 There is [an example on YouTube](https://www.youtube.com/watch?v=-6JnAxTXApw).
-And I hope to make one better than it.
+And I hope to build a better one.

 # My Progress
 1. DIO driver